Siro-ai/FullstackTranscriptInterview/README.md

 **Render the transcript meaningfully:**

 Render the transcript with meaningful utterances from the data provided.
-At the start of the transcript and after each line_break utterance, you should render a timestamp to indicate that a new speech block is beginning.
-Create the notion of an "active" position in the transcript.
-If you click an utterance of the transcript, this part of the transcript should be highlighted.

 **Create an utterance search based on timestamp:**